calvin-bochynski-ng/capstone-mapplar/README.md

 # Project Title - Mapplar

+## Installation

+To install the whole project, please `clone` / `fork` the project into your directories, once you have downloaded the project then make sure you do `npm install` to install all dependancy on both `client` and `server`.
+This will make sure it will be working properly.

+As for the `.env`, I have placed a `.env.sample` in the directories for both `client` and `server` side.
+Use that as a guide to add that to your local machine for testing purposes.

+If you want to see it working fully in action, I will deploy this therefore there will be a clickable link eventually.

 ## Overview

 Mapplar is able to help travellers to find and plan their intinerary for the